 |Empire of the Rising Sun||Hostile|

 |Order of the Talon||Unknown|

 |Greater Indian Commonwealth||Friendly|

 |Coalition of Arabian Monarchies||Hostile|

 |Arabian Socialist Government||Mixed|

 Like many stories, the Southern Contingent's beginnings are in a far off land; Australia.
-Although officially part of the Allies, Australia was not as affected by the Red Menace as other countries; thus, campaigns and support from Allied Command went mainly towards Europe, in its defences against the USSR, and the USA, in order to prevent an invasion.
-Australia, being relativley out of the way from Russia, was mostly left alone.
+Although part of the Allies, the continent-country was not as affected as other countries were by the Red Menace, thus Allied Command's plans and campaigns were more focused towards Europe and the United States in order to prevent invasions.
+Australia, relatively far from Russia, was mostly left alone.

 Post-War, the Australians focused on their economic and social improvements.
 Though lacking the sheer industrial scale of Europe, Australia did have such immense raw mineral reserves that the people prospered and advanced.
 Australian cities began to rival and even equal those in Europe, as the people were continually given greater comforts and benefits.
 Ignored for the most part as the Allied Nations began to solidify, the Australian people and government had little issue.
 To them, Europe was still a far away land filled with thinkers and politicians.
 With the world secure in the knowledge that Australia and the surrounding nations were solidly anti-communist, the local region enjoyed relative prosperity post-war.

 That peacetime period would end when Cherdenko's forces marched into Europe, kick-starting WWIII.

 "A force applied to an object at rest causes it to accelerate in the direction of the force."